1940 Half Dollar Value (2026 Guide): Errors List, ā€œSā€ & No Mint Mark Worth

 1940 Proof Half Dollar Value

-The market dynamics for these proofs reveal an intriguing opportunity for astute collectors.
-While readily available through PR67, specimens become genuinely rare at PR68+, where the “no cameo” characteristic positions them as potential sleepers in a market increasingly focused on cameo premiums.
+The market dynamics here are intriguing for alert collectors.
+While readily available through PR67, the “no cameo” characteristic positions PR68+ examples as potential sleepers in a market increasingly focused on cameo premiums.

 1940 Proof Half Dollar Price/Grade Chart